KIT-MRT/arbitration_graphs/docs/tasks/5_cost_arbitration.md

 - In `cost_estimator.cpp`, fill in the blanks to compute `nDots` and `nCells`.
 - Add an instance of the `CostEstimator` to the `PacmanAgent` class and initialize it in the constructor.
+  Don't forget to include the necessary headers and extend the parameter struct with the parameters for the `CostEstimator`.
 - Replace the random arbitrator with a cost arbitrator in the `PacmanAgent` class.
 Pass the `CostEstimator` instance to the `addOption` method.

 ## Solution